MaterializeInc/materialize/doc/user/content/overview/arangements.md

     customer,
     orders,
     lineitem
-WHERE
-    c_mktsegment = 'BUILDING'
-    AND c_custkey = o_custkey
-    AND l_orderkey = o_orderkey
-    AND o_orderdate < DATE '1995-03-15'
-    AND l_shipdate > DATE '1995-03-15'
 GROUP BY
     l_orderkey,
     o_orderdate,
     o_shippriority
 ORDER BY
     revenue desc,
-    o_orderdate
-LIMIT 10;
+    o_orderdate;
 ```

 The query is a three-way join between `customer`, `orders`, and `lineitem`, followed by a reduction.
 For the purposes of this explanation, we're going to focus on the join and skip the reduction.

-When joining three columns, most dataflows will build an index on the combination of Column 1 + Column 2 + Column 3, but also on every other possible combination of columns: Column 1 + Column 2, Column 1 + Column 3, and Column 2 + Column 3.
-Materialize does something different.

-Materialize builds indexes on Column 1 + 2 and (Column 1 + Column 2) + Column 3.
+When joining the three tables, Materialize builds indexes on `customers` + `orders`  and (`customers` + `orders`) + `lineitem`.
 It can do this because it separates out the work of the join calculation from the work of indexing information or creating arrangements.
 Each of the original columns and both of the necessary joins create arrangements that can be reused for other queries.

 ![Diagram of arrangements for a three-way join](/images/arrangements-3-way-join.png "Diagram of arrangements for a three-way join")

+Note that this is a simplification for the sake of an example, focusing on the join and excluding the reduction at the end.
+In practice, if a join is going into a reduction, Materialize does not produce and maintain an intermediate arrangement as large as the join itself.

 You can find a more detailed analysis of the dataflow (and the performance benefits of using Materialize) in our blog post on [Joins in Materialize](https://materialize.com/joins-in-materialize).

 ## Analyzing arrangements

 Materialize provides various tools that allow you to analyze arrangements, although they are post hoc tools best used for debugging, rather than planning tools to be used before creating indexes or views.
-See [Diagnosing Using SQL](/ops/diagnosing-using-sql/) and [Monitoring](/ops/monitoring/) for more details.
+See [Diagnosing Using SQL](/ops/diagnosing-using-sql/), [Monitoring](/ops/monitoring/), and [`EXPLAIN`](/sql/explain/) for more details.

 ## Reducing memory usage